Wednesday, October 28, 2020

 -at the end of your game, place your ball into the ball slot machine for a chance to win a free game

--drink and snack machine available
+-drink and snack machines available

--play putter available for little ones.
+-small sized play putters are available for little ones.

 -great for parties & events.
 Check their website for more information on their packages.

 -you don't have to have children to have fun here.
 I always see adults on their own having fun.
-It would actually make a great date spot.

 -ideal spot for meetings, fundraisers, field trips, team building and work events